Creative Ways to Stretch Your Food Budget

 Can Fruits and Vegetables

 If your garden (or your local farmer’s market) yields a bumper crop of tomatoes, strawberries, peaches or other preservable fruits and vegetables, can them yourself and store them for later use.
 Home canning is enjoying a resurgence, with all the supplies you need as close as your nearest Target or Wal-Mart.
-Be sure to follow all the rules for canning food safely.
-You can find a comprehensive list here.
+Be sure to follow the rules for canning food safely.

 Try Meatless Mondays